-The Oregon Community Solar program – coming soon – gives customers the option to receive utility bill credits in exchange for buying or leasing part of a community solar project.
-Community solar projects are large solar systems, and can be located on buildings, like businesses, government buildings, schools or churches, or they can be free standing on the ground in an undeveloped area.
+The Oregon Community Solar program gives you a new option to receive utility bill credits in exchange for buying or leasing part of a community solar project.
+Community solar projects are large solar systems and can be located on buildings – like businesses, government buildings, schools or churches – or they can be free-standing solar arrays in an undeveloped area.

 For more information, please visit oregoncsp.org.

 Oregon customers of Pacific Power, Portland General Electric and Idaho Power are eligible to participate in the Oregon Community Solar Program.
 You can participate if you are a resident (whether you own, rent or live in a single-family, multifamily or manufactured home) or a business (whether you own or rent your space).